Congruences modulo powers of $3$ for generalized Frobenius partitions $C\Psi_{6,0}$: Introduction

-and each row has the same length and each is arranged in non-increasing order.
+and each row is arranged in non-increasing order.

-Andrews \cite{Andrews-1984} also discussed a variant of generalized Frobenius partition which is called a $k$-colored generalized Frobenius partition.
-A $k$-colored generalized Frobenius partition is an array of the above form where the integer entries are taken from $k$ distinct copies of non-negative integers distinguished by color, the rows are ordered first according to size and then according to color with no two consecutive like entries in any row.
+Andrews \cite{Andrews-1984} also discussed a variant of generalized Frobenius partitions, referred to as a $k$-colored generalized Frobenius partition.
+A $k$-colored generalized Frobenius partition is an array of the above form in which the integer entries are taken from $k$ distinct copies of the non-negative integers, distinguished by color.
+The rows are ordered first by size and then by color, with the condition that no two consecutive entries in any row share the same color.